European Campus

 Accommodation

-HOTELS: Hotels are of high quality and in high demand.
-Advance booking is advised.
-Bookings cannot be made through Switzerland Tourism.
-All standards from luxury to family hotels and pensions are available.
-Most hotels in Switzerland are affiliated to the Schweizer Hotelier Verein (Swiss Hotels Association) (SHV), Monbijoustrasse 130, Postfach 3001 Bern (tel: (31) 370 4111; fax: (31) 370 4444; e-mail: info@swisshotels.ch; website: www.swisshotels.ch).
+Most hotels in Switzerland are affiliated to the Schweizer Hotelier Verein (Swiss Hotels Association) (SHV), Monbijoustrasse 130, Postfach 3001 Bern (tel: (31) 370 4111; fax: (31) 370 4444; website: http://www.swisshotels.ch).
 Around 75 per cent of all overnight stays in the country are at SHV member hotels.
 A service charge of 7.6 per cent is included in hotel bills, and an additional local tax may be payable (depending on the location).
 Grading: The SHV classifies all its hotels according to a 5-star rating system, which stipulates a range of facilities as follows:

 Note: Membership of the SHV is voluntary, and there may be some first-class hotels which do not have a star rating.
 There are 167 hotels with no actual star classification that are recognised by, and members of, the SHV as well as 86 Country Inns, 22 Unique hotels, 10 Aparthotels, 18 Mountain Inns/Traveller's Lodges and 2 Low Service hotels.